XorTroll/mkdsdecomp/README.md

 ## ASM hacking utilities

-An [export script](export.py) is used to export current documented functions/enums/structs/global objects to the header and symbols mentioned above.
-This are conveniently generated so they can be directly used for [ASM hacking](asmhack-example) as a short-term usage for this reversing until the game is done ;)
+An [export script](idadb-export.py) is used to export current documented functions/enums/structs/global objects to the header and symbols mentioned above.
+These are conveniently generated so they can be directly used for [ASM hacking](asmhack-example) as a short-term usage for this reversing until the game is done ;)

 <img src="asmhack-example/demo.png" alt="drawing" width="192"/>